Jun-Pu/SA-Net/README.md

 In this work, we propose Synergistic Attention Network (SA-Net) to address the light field salient object detection by establishing a synergistic effect between multimodal features with advanced attention mechanisms.
 Our SA-Net exploits the rich information of focal stacks via 3D convolutional neural networks, decodes the high-level features of multi-modal light field data with two cascaded synergistic attention modules, and predicts the saliency map using an effective feature fusion module in a progressive manner.
 Extensive experiments on three widely-used benchmark datasets show that our SA-Net outperforms 28 state-of-the-art models, sufficiently demonstrating its effectiveness and superiority.

-🔥🔥🔥 For an advanced transformer-based version of this work, please refer to [SA-Net-v2](https://github.com/PanoAsh/SA-Net-v2).
+🔥🔥🔥 For an advanced transformer-based version of this work, please contact yi.zhang1@insa-rennes.fr .

-🔥🔥🔥 For the RGB-D version of this work, please refer to [CMA-Net](https://github.com/PanoAsh/CMA-Net).

 :running: :running: :running: ***KEEP UPDATING***.